arifkulpu/Evolution-of-the-Enemy-EoE-NG/README.md

 - [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444)

 ### Installation
+- You can install any Mod automatically with a mod manager.
-1. Copy `DynamicNPCLevelSystem.dll` to `Data/SKSE/Plugins/`.
+1. Copy `EvolutionOfTheEnemyNG.dll` to `Data/SKSE/Plugins/`.
-2. (Optional) Create a `DynamicNPCLevelSystem.ini` file to customize the settings listed above.
+2. (Optional) Create a `EvolutionOfTheEnemyNG.ini` file to customize the settings listed above.
 3. Launch the game through SKSE.

 ---